 Installation creates Start menu entries and registers an auto-starting Windows service, configured to connect to an AppMon Server on the same machine (localhost) on the default port (6698 or 6699 (SSL)) and name (AppMon Collector 7.0).

 Run the installation using a designated account.
-For AppMon 6.3 and later, you can define
+You can define

 DT_RUNASUSER in the script.